conda/conda/docs/source/user-guide/concepts/conda-performance.rst

 Reduce the index
 ----------------
 One option for speeding up conda is to reduce the index.
+The index is reduced by conda based upon the user's input specs.
 It's likely that your repodata contains package data that is not used in the solving stage.
-Filtering out unnecessary packages before solving can save time.
+Filtering out these unnecessary packages before solving can save time.
-Reducing the index takes specs and reduces the problem size so that the SAT doesn’t have as much work to do.

-Additionally, it is beneficial to be as specific as possible in your package specifications.
-Listing a version and build string for each of your specs can dramatically reduce the number of packages that are considered when solving.
+Making your input specifications more specific improves the effectiveness of the index reduction and, thus, speeds up the process.
+Listing a version and build string for each of your specs can dramatically reduce the number of packages that are considered when solving so that the SAT doesn’t have as much work to do.

  Reducing the index:
     * Reduces unnecessary input into generating solver clauses.